-As a training manager, you already know what makes for a great eLearning experience: well-designed content, engaging and informative.
+As a training manager, you already know what makes for a great eLearning experience: well-designed, engaging, and informative content.
 However, there’s one crucial ingredient without which your content will fail: ensuring that something isn’t just learned, but also that it achieves learning retention.

 You might be wondering: